 Down is a natural product and a renewable resource that is biodegradable.
 At the same time, it is also a waste product of the food industry.
 In addition to its outstanding technical qualities, this makes its use very efficient from an ecological perspective.

 Down can even be easily recycled.
 Read more here

-However, like any "industry" the procurement of down also has downsides.
+As in any industry, however, the procurement of down also has downsides.
 The welfare and feeding of geese and ducks hasn't always met the standards we would expect for the appropriate treatment of animals.

 VAUDE is Responsible Down Standard (RDS) certified.
-The certificate can be seen here.
 Since the launch of the Summer 2016 Collection, VAUDE has exclusively used down that has been certified in accordance with the RDS.